5.00 out of 4 votes

 Offer Guest Checkout

-Progress indicators help too.
-Knowing you’re on step 2 of 3 is less discouraging than a seemingly endless scroll.
+Progress indicators help.
+Knowing you’re on step 2 of 3 is less discouraging than a form that feels endless.

 Add Payment Options

-Some 10% of shoppers leave because their preferred payment method isn’t available.
-Digital wallets (Apple Pay, Google Pay, PayPal) and buy-now-pay-later options now have enough adoption that skipping them costs real sales.
-One in four merchants who added installment payment options saw a 50% higher average order value, according to Shopify, 2024.
+About 10% of shoppers leave because their preferred payment method isn’t available.
+Digital wallets (Apple Pay, Google Pay, PayPal) are so common now that skipping them is a real cost.
+One in four merchants who added installment payment options saw a 50% higher average order value.
+Buy-now-pay-later tools are growing fast among younger shoppers, which matters when Gen Z makes up a significant share of your traffic.

 Build Trust at Checkout

-19% of abandoners said they didn’t trust the site with their payment info.
-SSL certificates and trust badges are table stakes.
-Customer reviews near the checkout, a visible returns policy, and clear contact information all help.
-These aren’t cosmetic additions – they’re doing conversion work.
+19% of abandoners cited distrust with payment info.
+SSL and trust badges are baseline.
+But what actually moves numbers: customer reviews visible near the checkout, a clearly stated returns policy, and real contact information.
+These aren’t decorative.
+They’re doing conversion work.

 - 6.25% click rate